 In the study, links at the beginning of a paragraph or end of a paragraph had a CTR of 6% to 7%.
 Contrastingly, internal links in the middle of the sentence or paragraph had an average CTR of 4.6%

-Take-away: Place internal links at the beginning or end of a sentence and paragraph for a quick way to improve bounce rate.
+Take-away: Place internal links at the beginning or end of a sentence or paragraph for a quick way to increase clicks and improve bounce rate.

 If your post contains lists (numbered or bulleted) place links in the first entry of the list, or the last.